 The HCMA Western District contains six Metroparks: Indian Springs, Kensington, Huron Meadows, Hudson Mills, Dexter-Huron, and Delhi.
-The district is comprised of Oakland County, Livingston County, and Washtenaw County, so the data for this district is an average of the three counties.
+The district resides in Oakland County, Livingston County, and Washtenaw County, so the data for this district is an average of the three counties.